intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/QuickStart/orca-pytorch-quickstart.md

   </td>
 </table>

-We recommend you to use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to prepare the environment.
+[Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) is needed to prepare the Python environment for running this example.
 Please refer to the [install guide](../../UserGuide/python.md) for more details.

-**Note:** Conda environment is required to run on the distributed cluster, but not strictly necessary for running on the local machine.

 ```bash
 conda create -n zoo python=3.7 # zoo is conda environment name, you can use any name you like.